-Note that not all lenders use, or look at, the same scoring system: “Different lenders have different criteria so the minimum score needed to qualify will vary depending on which company is providing the financing,” according to Ask Experian.
+Note that not all lenders use, or look at, the same scoring system.
+"Different lenders have different criteria so the minimum score needed to qualify will vary depending on which company is providing the financing," according to Experian.

 2. Apply for loans during a 14-day time span

-It’s always best to walk into the car dealership with a financing offer from a bank or lender in your hand.
+It's always best to walk into the car dealership with a financing offer from a bank or credit union already established.
 A pre-approved offer guarantees that you have a loan to cover the cost of the car you want.
+Having auto financing finalized lets you focus on the vehicle choice without having to worry if you can swing the monthly payment.

 4. Calculate costs before saying yes

-Before you get hung up on getting your car payment down to a specific amount, it’s important to understand the factors that go into setting your monthly car payment.
+As you're securing your financing, it's important to understand the factors that go into setting your monthly car payment.
 The APR only has a small effect on the amount you pay each month.
+Once you get to the dealership, you could get hit with extra costs.

 Use an auto loan calculator to play with the numbers.
 You may be in a hurry to drive that car off the lot, but taking a day to run the numbers can save you thousands in the long run.